Winter Vegetable Pork Ragout

 Red Beans and Rice

 Traditionally, red beans and rice is served on Mondays, especially during the Mardi Gras season.
-It is generally made using dried beans and smoked pork sausage, but heres a hurried up version with canned beans that is flavorful and healthy, too.
+It is generally made using dried beans and smoked pork sausage, but here's a flavorful, "hurried up" version with canned beans.
 Canola oil helps brown the lean turkey sausage and keep saturated fat in check.